bhavesh-webDev/student-id-system/readme.md

 4. ADD FUNCTIONALITY OF RESET PASSWORD ✅.
 5. SEND EMAIL TO THE STUDENT AFTER APPROVAL OR REJECTION ✅.
 6. QR CODE FOR STUDENTS .
+7. SEARCH AND FILTER STUDENTS.

 LIVE LINK - https://student-id-system-1.onrender.com

+working on edit button in single post page